wtfs/LibreSignal-BB10/BUILDING.md

 3. From the Quickstart panel, choose "Configure" then "SDK Manager".
 4. In the SDK Tools tab of the SDK Manager, make sure that the "Android Support Repository" is installed, and that the latest "Android SDK build-tools" are installed.
 Click "OK" to return to the Quickstart panel.
 5. From the Quickstart panel, choose "Checkout from Version Control" then "git".
-6. Paste the URL for the Signal-Android project when prompted (https://github.com/WhisperSystems/Signal-Android.git).
+6. Paste the URL for the LibreSignal-Android project when prompted (https://github.com/LibreSignal/LibreSignal.git).
 7. Android studio should detect the presence of a project file and ask you whether to open it.
 Click "yes".
 9. Default config options should be good enough.
 9. Project initialisation and build should proceed.